 - Amend Rules 1.7 and 5.6 to remove the existing open-ended permission for a lawyer and client to expand the scope of what constitutes a conflict of interest under the D.C.
-Rules, except where broader coverage is required by other law; - Amend Rule 1.8 to prohibit a lawyer from proposing or accepting conditions that impose liability on a lawyer that is broader than the liability imposed by statute or common law; - Amend Rule 1.16 to make clear that a lawyer may retain copies of client files, including the lawyer's work product, but may not use that work product in other matters if the Rules' confidentiality provisions prohibit such use; - Amend Rule 1.6 to make clear that a lawyer is not only permitted, but obligated, to use general (i.e., not client-specific) knowledge gained in the course of a representation for the benefit of subsequent clients; and - Amend Rule 1.16 to provide that where a lawyer has agreed that her client may make unilateral changes in the terms of a representation, the lawyer may withdraw if the client makes a material change to which the lawyer is unwilling to assent.
+Rules, except where broader coverage is required by other law; - Amend Rule 1.8 to prohibit a lawyer from proposing or accepting conditions that impose liability on a lawyer that is broader than the liability imposed by statute or common law; - Amend Rule 1.16 to make clear that a lawyer may retain copies of client files, including the lawyer's work product, but may not use that work product in other matters if the Rules' confidentiality provisions prohibit such use; - Amend Rule 1.6 to make clear that a lawyer may use general (i.e., not client-specific) knowledge gained during a representation for the benefit of subsequent clients; and - Amend Rule 1.16 to provide that where a lawyer has agreed (or is claimed by her client to have agreed) that the client may make unilateral changes in the terms of a representation, the lawyer may withdraw if the client makes a material change to which the lawyer is unwilling to assent.